A study by the University of Modena in Italy found that over 84% women suffer from period pain.

 Every month during menstruation the ‘heavenly substance’ or tian gui as they call it in China is lost.
 This reflects the essence or jing of a woman, so once a girl begins menstruating her essence has peaked to allow fertility to begin.
 I believe getting a period is a very important part of being a woman and not something that we should hate or despise every month.
 It is a time to take it easy, rest, nourish and reflect.
 When we menstruate our body is weaker, because it is losing blood so it is more vulnerable to becoming exhausted or catching a cold.

-Here are my five ways to reduce period pain:
+Here are my five recommendations to reduce period pain:

-- Change your attitude to your period: if we constantly think that our period is a drainer to life… it will be!
+- Change your attitude to your period: if you constantly think that your period is a drainer to life… it will be!
 Start thinking about the positives about having one.
 Such as it means you ovulate and that you are a woman.
-As a woman we go through a hormonal rollercoaster every month; the period is shed and rest, at ovulation we are full of creativity, drive and vibrance, and we can get moody and strong pre-menstrually.
+As a woman we go through a hormonal rollercoaster every month; the period is shed and rest time.
+At ovulation you are full of creativity, drive and vibrance, and you can get moody and frustrated pre-menstrually.
 Start loving your body for who it is and what it does and it will bring you a better period.

 Affirmation for period pain: